CubedNetwork/fabulously-optimized-wiki/multimc-auto-update.md

 ### So why did you make this at all?

 * Because MultiMC doesn't have this yet, see their issues [#2640](https://github.com/MultiMC/MultiMC5/issues/2640) and [#3037](https://github.com/MultiMC/MultiMC5/issues/3057)
-* Because the developer is planning to make an installer using the same system for the vanilla launcher as well, which I definitely want for FO
+* Because the developer is planning to make an installer using the same system for the vanilla launcher as well, which I definitely want for FF
 * Because it was suggested for this pack previously, where an user wanted to upgrade without needing to have a separate profile

 ### What happens if a new version of Minecraft is released?